erikdesjardins/BTD2X/README.md

 - Replace RES
   - I will continue working on it until reddit dies (presumably)
-- Add options for every use-case
+- Support every use-case
-  - "Opinionated" is not a complement, but a warning
+  - "Opinionated" is not an endorsement, but a warning
   - I will probably not accept any request for additional options